2002 Portuguese legislative election: Background

 After the disappointing results of the Socialist Party (PS) in the 1999 elections, the PS government entered in a series of crisis.
-Resignations of ministers from government and incapacity of passing legislation in Parliament led to controversial, and weird, alliances, like the 2000 and 2001 budgets which were approved by a sole CDS – People's Party (CDS–PP) Member of Parliament, Daniel Campelo, in exchange for the government approving a cheese factory in Campelo's hometown, Ponte de Lima.
+Resignations of ministers from government and incapacity of passing legislation in Parliament led to controversial, and weird, alliances, like the 2000 and 2001 budgets which were approved by a sole CDS – People's Party (CDS–PP) Member of Parliament, Daniel Campelo, in exchange for the government approving a cheese factory in Campelo's hometown, Ponte de Lima, in Viana do Castelo district.

+Government fall

 The Socialist Party suffered a big, and unexpected, defeat in the December 2001 local elections.
-The party lost major cities across the country, mainly Lisbon, Porto, Sintra and Coimbra to the Social Democratic Party.
+The party lost major municipalities across the country, mainly Lisbon, Porto, Sintra and Coimbra to the Social Democratic Party.
 Due to this surprising defeat, Prime Minister António Guterres announced he was to tender his resignation as Prime Minister in order to avoid the country falling "into a political swamp".
 Shortly after, President Jorge Sampaio accepted Guterres resignation and called snap elections for March 2002.

-Leadership changes
+Leadership changes and challenges

 PSD 2000 leadership election

 After the 1999 election defeat, Durão Barroso's leadership started to be challenged and criticized.
 In January 2000, Durão Barroso called a snap party congress to resolve the leadership dispute.
 Alongside Barroso, Pedro Santana Lopes and Luís Marques Mendes also ran.
 Durão Barroso was reelected as PSD leader and the results were the following: